 - At a Total Cost of More Than $10 for All Transactions

-If you sold short quantity for smaller amounts, your lawyer may be able to ensure that you only face an infraction charge.
+If you sold a short quantity for smaller amounts, your lawyer may be able to ensure that you only face an infraction charge.

 You Were Falsely Accused of Selling Short Quantity

-You may face false accusations of selling short quantity in California.
+You may face false accusations of selling short quantities in California.
 Sometimes, angry customers intentionally file false charges.
-Customers may also be confused and accuse you of selling short quantity when you did not.
+Customers may also be confused and accuse you of selling a short quantity when you did not.
 A lawyer can go over the hard facts of your case to build your defense in this case.